Your medical team

 • Am I being treated at a specialist pancreatic cancer centre?

-• Is my case being reviewed by a specialist pancreatic cancer centre?
+• Is my case being reviewed by a specialist multidisciplinary team?

 • Will I have a named clinical nurse specialist?